-- (39) If the Dean of Graduate Studies recommends the thesis should be revised but not resubmitted to the examiners, the candidate should be instructed to complete this revision within three months.
-The Dean of Graduate Studies may approve extensions to this deadline. - (40) The candidate must accompany the revised thesis with a document that addresses the concerns the examiners raised and justifies the revisions. - (41) The revised thesis will be deemed as passed once the supervisor, home faculty, and Dean of Graduate Studies approves this revision. - (42) The Dean of Graduate Studies may recommend the thesis should be revised and resubmitted to one or both examiners to assess the thesis again.
-The candidate should be instructed to complete this revision within six months, although the Dean of Graduate Studies can approve extensions. - (43) The candidate must accompany the revised thesis with a document that addresses the concerns the examiners raised and justifies the revisions.
-The revised thesis is then subjected to the standard examination procedure. - (44) If candidates do not submit the revisions on time, they may be invited to show cause as to why they should be permitted to submit their revision after this date.
-If the Dean of Graduate Studies recommends that a PhD candidate should not be awarded the degree, the Dean of Graduate Studies should consult with relevant individuals, such as the Home faculty and the supervisors, and then report to the Research Committee.
+- (43) If the examiners' recommendation is for the thesis to be revised but not re-examined, the candidate must incorporate these recommendations into the thesis within three months.
+The Dean of Graduate Studies may approve extensions to this deadline. - (44) The candidate must accompany the revised thesis with a document that describes how they have accommodated the examiners' concerns and recommendations. - (45) The revised thesis will be deemed as passed once the supervisor, home faculty, and Dean of Graduate Studies are satisfied that this revision has effectively responded to the examiners' recommendations.

+- (46) If candidates do not submit the revisions on time, they may be invited to show cause as to why they should be permitted to submit their revision after this date. - (47) If the Dean of Graduate Studies recommends that a PhD candidate should not be awarded the degree, the Dean of Graduate Studies should consult with relevant individuals, such as the home faculty and the supervisors, and then report to the Research Committee.
 The Research Committee may recommend that either: - a. the candidate be granted further opportunities to revise the thesis; or - b. the candidate be awarded a Masters by Research, either before or after the thesis is revised.